SchulzLab/SNEEP/README.md

 2)	a bed-like SNP file
 3)	a reference genome file in fasta format

 We provide the human TF motifs from the JASPAR database (version 2020) in the required format in the examples directory (SNEEP/examples/ JASPAR2020_HUMAN_transfac_P0.txt ).
-However, ever set of TF motifs can be used instead like from another database (e.g. HOCOMOCO or …) or a different species.
+However, every set of TF motifs can be used instead, for instance from another database (e.g. HOCOMOCO or Kellis) or a different species.
 The bed-like SNP file needs is a tab-separated file containing the following entries:
 -	chr
 -	start position (0-based)